artkeller/ESP32StartupErrorAnalyzer/README.md

 Overview of main changes in the different versions.

-- version 0.2.0 Renaming lib
+- version 0.2.0 - Renaming lib as ESPRIC
-- version 0.1.0 Initial
+- version 0.1.0 - Initial version

 ## Future plans